 Employment First Community of Practice

 The Employment First Community of Practice (CoP) Webinar Series provides the opportunity to hear from nationally recognized experts on innovative practices being used across the country to advance Employment First.
-CoP webinars take place on the second Wednesday of each month and topics include:
+CoP webinars take place on the second Wednesday of each month and address topics such as:

 • Capacity Building, Provider Transformation,